huwu55/NYT-Google-Books-Search/README.md

 # NYT-Google-Books-Search

 React-based Google Books Search app.
 Display books based on user searches.
 Use Node, Express and MongoDB so that users can save books to review.
-This project is mainly focus on to create React components, work with heler.util functions, and utilize React lifecycle methods.
+This project is mainly focus on to create React components, work with helper/util functions, and utilize React lifecycle methods.

 <p align="center">
   <img width="500" height="284" src="./photo/cover.png" alt="Google Books Search Cover page">